Rubin-unige/assignment1_rt/README.md

 - These solutions should effectively handle the issue of the turtle overshooting the defined boundaries.
 However, more advanced solutions—such as smoother control algorithms or more reactive handling of movement commands—could be implemented for a more refined system.
 For the scope of this assignment, these implementations are sufficient.

 - When turtle move close to each other , the overshoot issue can occur there as well.
-Due to lack of time , i have only included a check which tell user when turtles are way closer.
+Due to lack of time , i have only included a check which notifies user when turtles are way close to each other.
+After this check, appropriate action can be programmed.
 ```cpp
 if (is_too_close)
   {